Venryx/yarn-vtools/README.md

 ```

 Usage:
+1) Add configuration information.
-1) Add something like the below to your `package.json`: (see source code for typescript definitions)
+1.1) [option 1] Add something like the below to your `package.json`: (see source code for typescript definitions)
 ```
 	"dependencyOverrideGroups": [
 		{